Table of Contents

 Removing Valuable Accessories

-Beyond the frame and wheels, electric bikes often have removable parts: batteries, lights, controllers.
+Beyond the frame and wheels, electric bikes often have removable parts: batteries, lights, and controllers.
 These can be expensive to replace.

 Pop them into your bag when parking in public to avoid becoming a target – it happened to me.